 - Giving the room a new look — remodeling is the perfect way to give your old bathroom a much-needed facelift.
-It’s easy to make cosmetic changes by painting, laying new flooring or replacing old light fixtures.
-To take things a step further, you can upgrade to a new bathroom mirror, shower curtains, bathmats, towel rings and any other accessories that add color and personality to the space.
+It’s easy to make cosmetic changes by painting, laying new flooring, or replacing old light fixtures.
+To take things a step further, you can upgrade to a new bathroom mirror, shower curtains, bathmats, towel rings, and other accessories that add color and personality to space.
 The addition of brand-new, clean appliances and fixtures seal can immediately make any bathroom look entirely different!

-- Increasing property value — it’s no secret that updating your home can increase the value of your property, and this is especially true for the bathroom.
-Along with a kitchen remodel, bathroom renovations can massively increase the resale value if you ever choose to sell your home — after all, buyers are usually willing to pay more for a house with features like brand-new floors and appliances.
+- Increasing property value — it’s no secret that updating your home can increase your property’s value, which is especially true for the bathroom.
+Along with a kitchen remodel, bathroom renovations can increase the resale value if you ever choose to sell your home.
+After all, buyers are usually willing to pay more for a house with features like brand-new floors and appliances.

-- Customizing your space — this is yourhome, and it should be custom-tailored to fit your family’s needs.
+- Customizing your space — this is your home, and it should be custom-tailored to fit your family’s needs.
 If you need any special equipment or features to accommodate someone, you can incorporate them into your remodeling plan.
-Whether you want handrails in the shower, a walk-in bathtub or wheelchair-accessible fixtures, this is your opportunity to build them.
-Of course, customization extends even further than this; you can fully customize the layout of the room by adding or removing walls, moving fixtures or installing additional features like “his and hers” sinks.
+Whether you want handrails in the shower, a walk-in bathtub, or wheelchair-accessible fixtures, this is your opportunity to build them.
+Of course, customization extends even further than this; you can fully customize the room’s layout by adding or removing walls, moving fixtures, or installing additional features like “his and hers” sinks.

 Breaking Down the Budget

-There are a number of factors that can affect your final bathroom or kitchen remodeling cost.
+Several factors can affect your final bathroom or kitchen remodeling cost.
 First and foremost, the size of your bathroom plays a major role — the larger the room, the more costly it will be to renovate.
 If you’re changing the layout of the room at all, this may contribute a significant increase to the final cost, depending on what you’re doing.
-The quality of the materials you choose will determine how much you’ll spend on things like new fixtures, furniture, countertops and flooring.
+The quality of the materials you choose will determine how much you’ll spend on things like new fixtures, furniture, countertops, and flooring.
 Some appliances, like luxury showers or whirlpool tubs, are much more expensive than traditional tub-and-shower combinations.